 There is just so much to fill your days in Portland!
 It is well worth doing some research before you arrive, lest you should miss out something that would make your trip even more special.
 But our advice is to definitely pencil in a morning of coffee and literature at the cavernous Powell’s Books store.
 Literally, this the worlds largest independent book store!
 Check their website to spy upcoming talks and events.
 Also, no trip to Portland would be complete without sampling the delights of the Multnomah Whiskey Library.
 Don’t be fooled by the bar downstairs.
 Head upstairs to see the endless display of whiskeys worth sampling, and sample the sumptuous menu worth salivating over.
 Take your time, this is worth savouring.

 Now share this with your road trip buddies, and let the planning commence!
+Want to save the planet?

 A filter water bottle is an effective way of purifying water to remove any impurities or contaminants.